threatwinds/api-docs/ingest/comment.md

 }
 ```

-> **Note**: you need to provide valid entity IDs that already exist in the system.
+> **Note:** You need to provide valid entity IDs that already exist in the system.
 Entity IDs in ThreatWinds follow the format `[type]-[hash]` where `type` is the entity type and `hash` is the SHA3-256 hash of the entity's main attribute.
 You can obtain entity IDs by first creating entities using the `/entity` endpoint and/or by querying entities through the Search API.

 #### Parameters